lupyuen/pinetime-rust-mynewt/rust/app/src/micropython.md

 For the Mbuf Memory we allocated 22 Mbufs of 110 bytes each (total 2,420 bytes).

-This Mbuf Memory setting was recommended because we'll be using MCU Manager (Simple Management Protocol) to upload firmware files during firmware update: [`apache-mynewt-nimble/apps/bleprph/syscfg.yml`](https://github.com/JuulLabs-OSS/mynewt-travis-ci/blob/master/newt_dump/proj/repos/apache-mynewt-nimble/apps/bleprph/syscfg.yml)
+This Mbuf Memory setting was recommended because we'll be using [MCU Manager](https://github.com/apache/mynewt-mcumgr) (Simple Management Protocol) to upload firmware files during firmware update.
+See [`apache-mynewt-nimble/apps/bleprph/syscfg.yml`](https://github.com/JuulLabs-OSS/mynewt-travis-ci/blob/master/newt_dump/proj/repos/apache-mynewt-nimble/apps/bleprph/syscfg.yml)

 _How much RAM and ROM are used by MicroPython on Mynewt?_

-According to the build output, the MicroPython takes up __33 KB of RAM__.
+According to the build output, the MicroPython Runtime takes up __33 KB of RAM__.
 That includes 32 KB of Heap Memory that we have allocated above.

 The compiled MicroPython Runtime code occupies __210 KB__ of Flash ROM.